tyconsulting/blog.tyang.github.io/_posts/2016/2016-01-07-capacity-planning-oms-vs-opslogix-capacity-reportsmp.md

 Although both solutions provide forecasting capabilities for your infrastructure managed by OpsMgr, it serves different purposes.

-OMS Capacity Planning solution collects <strong><em>a specific set</em></strong> of performance counters around the compute and storage fabric, and provides a high level view on what is the current and future capacity for the fabric in your <strong><em>Hyper-V</em></strong> environment.
+OMS Capacity Planning solution collects **a specific set** of performance counters around the compute and storage fabric, and provides a high level view on what is the current and future capacity for the fabric in your **Hyper-V** environment.
 If you want to take a look at what counters are being collected by the Capacity Planning solution, you can export the following MPs from your OpsMgr management group and take a look using MPViewer.

 <a href="http://blog.tyang.org/wp-content/uploads/2016/01/image-11.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/01/image_thumb-11.png" alt="image" width="428" height="163" border="0" /></a>

-The OpsLogix Capacity Report MP provides a set of generic reports that can be used to forecast pretty much any <strong><em>existing counters</em></strong> that are being currently collected in your OpsMgr environment.
+The OpsLogix Capacity Report MP provides a set of generic reports that can be used to forecast pretty much any **existing counters** that are being currently collected in your OpsMgr environment.
 This is purely a reporting MP, it does not collect any performance counters by itself.

 Since the performance data collected by the OMS Capacity Planning solution is being saved only at your OMS workspace, you will not see these performance collection rules from the drop down lists in the OpsLogix capacity reports because they are not available in your OpsMgr Data Warehouse DB.